agency-fund/evidential-be/README.md

 # Evidential<a name="evidential"></a>

-Evidential is an experiments management platform built on FastAPI, Postgres, and React.
+[Evidential](https://docs.evidential.dev/) is an experiments management platform built on FastAPI, Postgres, and React.

 This repository contains the backend API server.

 ## Getting Started

 See https://docs.evidential.dev/development/getting-started-dev/ for how to get started building and contributing.

-## Documentation<a name="documentation"></a>

-See [https://docs.evidential.dev/](https://docs.evidential.dev/) for more documentation.